 Article IV, Section 15, of the North Carolina Constitution makes legal provision for the North Carolina Administrative Office of the Courts (NCAOC) to provide centralized administration and budgeting services for the state’s courts.
-This provision came in 1965 after the General Assembly adopted the recommendation made by the Bell Committee to unify the state’s court system.
+This provision came in 1965 after the General Assembly adopted the recommendation made by the Bell Commission to unify the state’s court system.

 NCAOC’s centralized operations for courts include four primary sections